vladimir-s/terms-descriptions/readme.txt

 Huge terms lists with hundreds of terms can increase page creation time.
 In such cases, consider to use caching plugin.

 Description of this plugin is available in [Russian]( http://www.simplecoding.org/plagin-wordpress-terms-descriptions "Terms Descriptions WordPress Plugin").
+And some useful information you can read from the [plugin blog](http://terms-descriptions.tumblr.com/) (in English).

 == Installation ==